 The school is supported by the County Co-ordinator for Hearing Impairment.
 A specialist Speech and Language Therapist spends time each week in the school working with Deaf and Hearing Impaired pupils, meeting with parents/carers and designing programmes for staff to follow.
 Pupils may also have additional needs requiring input from specialist services such as physiotherapy and occupational therapy.

-In order to ensure social inclusion, all pupils are encouraged to form relationships with pupils from across the school by joining their peers for routine events such as assemblies, mix with their peers at break and lunchtimes, attend enrichment activities and join in with whole school events.
+Pupils are encouraged to form relationships with pupils from across the school by joining their peers for routine events such as assemblies, mix with their peers at break and lunchtimes, attend enrichment activities and join in with whole school events.
 Deaf and Hearing Impaired pupils are supported by BSL trained staff in order to ensure their inclusion/understanding.
 These pupils also benefit from a range of off-site activities including horse riding sessions.

-Our Deaf and Hearing Impaired pupils will have access to independent careers advice from the schools adviser from the Education Business Partnership Kent (EBP Kent).
+Our Deaf and Hearing Impaired pupils will have access to independent careers advice from the school’s adviser from the Education Business Partnership Kent (EBP Kent).
 This impartial advisor will work with the pupils, their parents/carers and the school to plan a post school pathway.